IntuitionLabs

 Agentic AI Architecture for Pharmaceutical Workflows

-Agentic AI architecture diagram for pharmaceutical workflows
+AI agent architecture for pharmaceutical workflows

 The ReAct Loop: Reasoning and Acting in Tandem